life-itself/web3/concepts/platform-risk.md

 1. Ferrari, Valeria.
 2020.
 ‘The Regulation of Crypto-Assets in the EU – Investment and Payment Tokens under the Radar’.
 Maastricht Journal of European and Comparative Law 27 (3): 325–42. https://doi.org/10.1177/1023263X20911538.
 1. Finck, Michèle.
 2018.
 Blockchain Regulation and Governance in Europe.
 Blockchain Regulation and Governance in Europe.
 Cambridge University Press. https://doi.org/10.1017/9781108609708.
 1. Grinold, Richard C., and Ronald N. Kahn.
 Active portfolio management: Quantitative theory and applications.
 Probus, 1995.
+1. Petro, Louis W., James P. Martin, Adam A. Wadecki, and Harry Cendrowski.
+The handbook of fraud deterrence.
+John Wiley & Sons, 2007.